 If you have new for old replacement cover and your car is written off, you may be eligible to receive a replacement car – either one of the same models or of the same market value.

 Read more about Lifetime New Car replacement for your car with GIO.
-To qualify, you must be the first owner of your car and register within 13 months of purchase.
+To qualify you must have bought the car new and have been continuously.

 GIO Platinum Comprehensive Insurance Cover